 How often should you carry out impeller balancing and inspection?

 This all depends on how critical your machine’s operation is to your wider operations, as well as its rotational speed and size.
 Ideally, we would recommend impeller balancing and inspection every month, however, if there are cost constraints, every 3 months would be adequate.
+To learn more about industrial balancing processes, take a look at our static vs. dynamic balancing post.

 What we can do